dasparadoxon/logoGeneratorModelOxiplox/README.md

-# Logo - Generator Model "Oxiplox"
+# Logo - Generator
+##Model "Oxiplox" :cow:

+Experimental transforming of a nice logo into a generic customizable generator for that kind of logo.

+   Depending on a base color the programm sets the colors of every element depending on its percental relation to that base color.

+Up to now it is just using the RGB percental differences basing on the color differences in the original logo.

 <img src="https://github.com/dasparadoxon/logoGeneratorModelOxiplox/blob/master/documentation/screenshots/logoGenerator8.jpg">

-Experimental transforming of a nice logo into a generic customizable generator for that kind of logo.